MasonLaw, PC | NC Elder & Special Needs Law Attorney

 Yes, you might have to pay some attorney fees, but in the long run that could be the best “bang for the buck” – certainly better than DIY (which can, in the end, be very expensive).

-Note to Readers: This is an extensive rewrite of an earlier article.
+Note to Readers: This is an extensive rewrite of two earlier versions of this article.

 Filed Under: Featured, Medicaid, Nursing Homes, Reader Favorites, Uncategorized Tagged With: Medicaid penalties, NC Medicaid nursing home, transfers of assets